accelerated-text/awesome-nlg/README.md

 ## Datasets

+- [Alex Context NLG Dataset](https://github.com/UFAL-DSG/alex_context_nlg_dataset) - A dataset for NLG in dialogue systems in the public transport information domain.
 - [Box-score data](https://github.com/harvardnlp/boxscore-data/) - This dataset consists of (human-written) NBA basketball game summaries aligned with their corresponding box- and line-scores.
 - [E2E](http://www.macs.hw.ac.uk/InteractionLab/E2E) - This shared task focuses on recent end-to-end (E2E), data-driven NLG methods, which jointly learn sentence planning and surface realisation from non-aligned data.
 - [Neural-Wikipedian](https://github.com/pvougiou/Neural-Wikipedian) - The repository contains the code along with the required corpora that were used in order to build a system that "learns" how to generate English biographies for Semantic Web triples.